ARMmbed/mbed-os-5-docs/docs/introduction/examples.md

 ### Nanostack border router

-[Use the generic Mbed border router and create a 6LoWPAN-ND or Thread network](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-mesh-minimal/).
+[Use the generic Mbed border router and create a 6LoWPAN-ND](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-mesh-minimal/).
 Your 6LoWPAN devices can access to internet using this gateway.

 ### Sockets